Hot off the press - Change proposed to definition of a Personal Property Securities Lease

 Our Plain English Guide to the PPSA and PPSR provides a succinct overview of the legislation and its implications.

-If you have any questions regarding the proposed amendment, please contact our PPSA experts in Parramatta and Norwest:
+If you have any questions regarding the proposed amendment, please contact our PPSA experts in Parramatta, Norwest and Penrith: